adetalhouet/adetalhouet.github.io/about.md

 permalink: /about/
 ---

 I have always been interested in the way information is transmitted through the network.
-My background in computer science and networking.
+My background is in computer science and networking.
 Combined with the interest in new technology, I've been naturally guided to the SDN field.

 ### More Information